kivicik/MultiCDValueEditorFMOD/README.md

 # MultiCDValueEditorFMOD
 A Python script for setting a Cooldown value for the entire project.

 Instructions:
-1. Select the Event folder in your project (FMODProject/Metadata/Event).
+1. Select the path contains "Event" folder at subdirectory.
-2. The new Cooldown value for the entire project is set to 10 by default.
+2. Enter the new value of Cooldown that will apply all events in the project.
+3. Apply to a new project.